jina-ai/docs/chapters/project_guide.rst

 ``/workspace``

 This :term:`workspace` is a special folder.
 You will **not** create this folder yourself.
-You should design your **app.py** in a way that when you run it for the first time, this folder is created during the :term:`indexing`.
+Design your **app.py** in such a way that when you run it for the first time, this folder is created by the app during the :term:`indexing` phase.

 Dockerfile
 -----------